 The Bank identifies and documents the principal drivers of credit risk and credit losses for each portfolio.
 Using historical data analysis, it estimates the relationship between macroeconomic factors, credit risk and credit losses.
-These economic scenarios used as at 31 December 2019 include a set of the following key indicators:
+These economic scenarios used include a set of the following key indicators: